MaJiMart/MaJiMart/README.md

 ###

-<h2 align="left">📓 Learning Log & Engineering Diary</h2>
+<h2 align="left">📓 Learning Log</h2>

 ###

-<p align="left">This GitHub is my personal playground for technical experimentation.
-Here, I document my progress, the challenges I’ve tackled, and the journey of building my tech stack.
+<p align="left">Here, I document my progress, the challenges I’ve tackled, and the journey of building my tech stack.
 You won’t just find finished code here—you’ll see the footprint of my continuous learning.</p>
 <p align="left">✨ Iterating since 2022: Every commit is an improvement, and every bug is a lesson learned.<br><br>🚀 Active Learning: Currently focusing on diving deeper into scalable architectures, asynchronous flows, and making the transition toward strictly typed environments.<br><br>🎯 Goals: My goal is to bring my analytical mindset and eye for detail to a team that values technical quality and proactive problem-solving, all while embracing new challenges, encouraging growth, and making the workday more fun! 😊</p>

 ###